ponidevito/frontend-landing/README.md

 ## Disclaimer

 This website is a demo frontend project created for portfolio and educational purposes only.
-All testimonials, interface content and interactions are fictional and used исключительно for demonstration purposes.
+All testimonials, interface content and interactions are fictional and used exclusively for demonstration purposes.

 ---